Relewise/relewise-ui-components/packages/web-components/README.md

     });
 ```

-Replace the `RELEWISE_DATASET_ID`, `RELEWISE_API_KEY`, `RELEWISE_SERVER_URL` with your dataset, api key and server url found at [My.Relewise](https://my.relewise.com/developer-settings).
+Replace the `RELEWISE_DATASET_ID`, `RELEWISE_API_KEY`, `RELEWISE_SERVER_URL` with your dataset, api-key and server-url found at [My.Relewise](https://my.relewise.com/developer-settings).

 After which you have access to various components configured with the configuration provided.

 ## Configuring Relewise Client
 You are required to configure the client that you use to call Relewise.
 Provide the following configuration during initialization.

-The main purpose of the client options is to configure which relewise server to call.
+The main purpose of the client options is to configure which Relewise server to call.
 These are almost always different between development and production environments.
 ```ts
 initializeRelewiseUI(
     {